VMedia: Television

 VMedia's IPTV service is a traditional subscription television service bundled with over-the-top content delivered through a proprietary Android-based set-top box branded as "VBox".
 Subscription to the television service requires a VMedia internet plan, due to contracts for some networks and other CRTC regulations requiring the content to only be distributed over a managed network.

 On September 16, 2016, VMedia launched an over-the-top "skinny basic" television service available via an app for Roku digital media players.
 The service offers 20 channels, including major Canadian and U.S. broadcast networks and channels, and all in high definition.
 Unlike the main television service, this version does not require VMedia internet, and is thus available nationwide.

 On June 4, 2020, VMedia launched a wider, national streaming television service known as RiverTV, which features a mix of broadcast networks, specialty channels, and on-demand content, as well as live streaming channels such as Cheddar and Newsy.

 Internet

-VMedia provides DSL and cable Internet services as a competitive local exchange carrier by purchasing wholesale bandwidth from major network providers including Bell, Rogers, Cogeco, Vidéotron, Shaw Communications, Bell Aliant, and Telus.
+VMedia provides DSL and cable Internet services as a competitive local exchange carrier by purchasing wholesale bandwidth from major network providers including Bell, Rogers, Cogeco, Vidéotron, Bell Aliant, and Telus.